Frequently Asked Questions

 WHAT FACILITIES ARE AVAILABLE?

-The Main Building on campus houses the Blegen Library, the Wiener Archaeological Laboratory, computer lab, offices, workrooms, and the Director’s Residence.
-Across the street, also on School grounds, stands the Gennadius Library.
-Two staff houses are attached to the Gennadius, while next door is Loring Hall which provides living quarters for students and scholars as well as a dining hall open to all School members, resident and nonresident.
+The Main Building on campus houses the Blegen Library computer lab, offices, workrooms, and the Director’s Residence.
+Below the main building are the Wiener Archaeological Laboratory and an underground parking garage.
+Across the street stand the Gennadius Library, two staff houses, and Loring Hall--the School's residence facility, offering living quarters for students and scholars as well as a dining hall open to all School members, resident and nonresident.
 The Agora excavation site and the Stoa of Attalos Museum and offices are located at the base of the Acropolis in the heart of Athens.
 The Corinth Excavations are about an hour’s drive away from the city and can also be reached by train.Download a campus map

 I CANNOT SPEND A FULL ACADEMIC YEAR AT THE SCHOOL.
 WHAT OTHER OPTIONS ARE AVAILABLE TO ME?

 For students wishing to spend a summer, or part of a summer, at the School, various summer programs are offered:

 Archaeological Conservation Summer Internships

 Gennadius Library Medieval Greek Summer Session

 Wiener Lab Field School on Site Formation, Stratigraphy, and Geoarchaeology

 I AM VERY INTERESTED IN ARCHAEOLOGY AND WANT TO DIG IN GREECE.
 IS THERE A PROGRAM FOR ME?

 See the Agora Excavations Volunteer program and Wiener Lab Field School on Site Formation, Stratigraphy, and Geoarchaeology